merely-useful/py-rse/index.md

 in this case,
 `-F` tells `ls` to decorate its output to show what things are.
-A trailing `/` indicates a directory, while a trailing `*` tell us something is a runnable program.
+A trailing `/` indicates a directory, while a trailing `*` tells us something is a runnable program.
 Depending on our setup,
 the shell might also use colors to indicate whether each entry is a file or directory.